VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 |Purpose   |Secondary statewide parcel layer.
 Splits contiguous active parcels with common ownership into individual lots where applicable.
 Included for approximately two-thirds of municipalities. |Primary statewide parcel layer.
 Depicts parcels as separate and sellable lots or pieces of real property, regardless of contiguous ownership.
 Conforms to proposed new parcel definition.
 Included for all municipalities. |
 |Schema|- STATUS<br> - PARENTSPAN<br>- SPAN<br>- MAPID<br>- PROPTYPE<br>- YEAR<br>- TOWN<br>- SOURCENAME<br>- SOURCETYPE<br>- SOURCEDATE<br>- EDITMETHOD<br>- EDITOR<br>- EDITDATE<br>- MATCHSTAT<br>- EDITNOTE<br>- SHAPE_Length<br>- SHAPE_Area<br>|- ADMINSPAN<br>- SPAN<br>- MAPID<br>- PROPTYPE<br>- YEAR<br>- TOWN<br>- SOURCENAME<br>- SOURCETYPE<br>- SOURCEDATE<br>- EDITMETHOD<br>- EDITOR<br>- EDITDATE<br>- MATCHSTAT<br>- EDITNOTE<br>- SHAPE_Length<br>- SHAPE_Area|

-**Table X: Inactive Parcels to Parcels.** *The schema changes for the Parcels layer are removing the "STATUS" field and renaming "PARENTSPAN" to "ADMINSPAN".
+**Table X: Transition from Inactive Parcels to Parcels.** *The schema changes for the Parcels layer are removing the "STATUS" field and renaming "PARENTSPAN" to "ADMINSPAN".
 The ADMINSPAN is the common identifier for all contiguous parcels under the same ownership; this field can contain duplicates and can be used to aggregate parcels to the Administrative Parcel layer.
 The SPAN is the unique identifier for each separate and sellable lot (i.e., a parcel under the proposed new definition); this field should not contain duplicates.
 In many cases, and all instances where a parcel has no neighbors with the same owner/tax bill, the ADMINSPAN and SPAN fields will be the same.*

 ![AdminSPANs_SPANs](https://github.com/user-attachments/assets/cbb220fb-17ba-4a2a-bafb-6918cb4d5024)